A Front-Row Seat to Olympic History

 The rest is history.
 Lauren won the gold medal with composure and grace.

-Following the medal presentation, Lauren demonstrated her professionalism and toughness in a memorable way.
-She gave me a signed poster thanking me for my help in her victory.
-It soon became clear that the poster had been prepared before the Olympics; she fully expected to win.
+Following the medal presentation, she was interviewed by a reporter and spoke warmly about the support she had received.
+She also signed a poster thanking me for my help in her victory.
+It soon became clear that the poster had been prepared before the Olympics — she had already visualised this moment long before it happened.

 The words “Dream, Believe, Achieve” were printed across the poster.
-She had visualised this moment long before it happened, exemplifying her confidence and mindset as a champion.
+She had seen this result in her mind before stepping onto the mat, and that confidence and mindset were part of what made her a champion.

 A Champion’s Humility

 After giving me the poster, Lauren asked if she could borrow my phone to call her boyfriend and share the news.
-It was then that I realised the reality faced by many amateur athletes in lesser-funded sports; she had run out of credit on her phone.
-Needless to say, I didn’t accept her offer to reimburse me for the call.
+It was one of those wonderfully human moments that cut through the scale of the Olympic Games.

-Later, on the bus back to the Olympic Village, I noticed Lauren warmly embracing and kissing a man about my age who looked strikingly familiar.
-It did not take long to realise it was her father, Ronnie Burns, a pop music icon from the 1970s.
+Later, back at the Olympic Village, I noticed Lauren carrying and kissing a man about my age who looked strikingly familiar.
+It did not take long to realise it was her father, Ronnie Burns, the pop music icon from the 1970s.

-I said to Lauren that a bit of prior warning about her famous father would have been nice.
-Without missing a beat, she smiled and said, “That’s nothing, my mum’s even more famous,” before explaining that her mother, Maggie Burns, had been a well-known dancer from the same era.
+I mentioned that if I had known earlier who her famous father was, I might have been a little more star-struck.
+Without missing a beat, Lauren smiled and replied, “That’s nothing, my mum’s even more famous,” before explaining that her mother, Maggie Burns, had been a well-known dancer from the same era.

 More Than a Gold Medal